hdShang/arxiv-daily/docs/cs-LG/2025-07-01/papers/250700390v1-mone-replacing-redundant-experts-with-lightweight-novices-for-struct.md

 ---
 layout: default
-title: MoNE: Replacing Redundant Experts with Lightweight Novices for Structured Pruning of MoE
+title: "MoNE: Replacing Redundant Experts with Lightweight Novices for Structured Pruning of MoE"
 ---

 # MoNE: Replacing Redundant Experts with Lightweight Novices for Structured Pruning of MoE